-b.
-Competency: Students will demonstrate competence to work effectively with diverse individuals from a variety of backgrounds.
+- b.
+Competency: Students will demonstrate competence to work effectively with diverse individuals from a variety of backgrounds. - c.
+Competency: Students will demonstrate competency in practice that is consistent with promoting socially just systems that support diversity, inclusivity, and equity.

 2.3 Field Experiences